WAEC launches interactive platform for candidates - Nigeria Today

 WAEC launches interactive platform for candidates

+“It will also afford the candidates the opportunity to acquaint themselves with current technological tools that will be useful for them in the future.

+“It would also be used to publicise Nigeria Examinations Council (NEC) decision on results among other benefits.”

-The post WAEC launches interactive platform for candidates appeared first on Premium Times Nigeria.
+The post WAEC launches interactive platform for candidates appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG